The city of Pafos is also known as Paphos. And Baf. And Gazibaf. And Ktima. And Kasaba. Every place on Cyprus, it seems, has two or more names.

 The promenade along the harbor is beautiful, long and well-designed with board walks waggling at angles into the sea.
-Lots of playgrounds, sculptures and fountains.
+Lots of playgrounds, sculptures, and fountains.
 Lemesos is the second largest city in Cyprus with a population of approximately 250,000.
 Its port is one of the busiest in the Mediterranean.
 The marina is new with upscale hotels and apartments.
 Built between two ancient cities, Lemesos today sprawls along the shore.
 The Old Town is west near the marina.
-Casinos, cabarets and high-end hotels, such as Four Seasons, give the east end a Vegas vibe.
+Casinos, cabarets, and high-end hotels, such as Four Seasons, give the east end a Vegas vibe.

 Lemesos seems busier and noisier than Larnaka.
 More graffiti and trash.
 People pull their cars over the curbs and park on the sidewalks.
 Drivers race muscle cars at night.
 Motorbikes zoom everywhere.
 The streets are congested with traffic.
 There are few crosswalks.
 In general, Cypriot towns are not pedestrian-friendly.

-King Richard the Lionheart married here in 1191 AD, during the Third Crusade.
+King Richard the Lionheart married here in 1191 CE, during the Third Crusade.
 In the process, he crowned himself King of Cyprus.
 The Medieval Museum of Cyprus is located inside.

 In the morning when I checked out of my apartment, the landlord determined my electrical usage from the meter and charged me for it.
 Cypriots pay the highest rate for electricity in the European Union, twenty-six percent more than the EU average.

 The area around the castle is known for producing a dessert wine, Commandaria.
-At the banquet after King Richard the Lionheart’s wedding at Lemesos, he declared it to be the “wine of kings and the king of wines.”
+At the banquet following King Richard the Lionheart’s wedding at Lemesos, he declared it to be the “wine of kings and the king of wines.”
 (He may have developed Budweiser’s slogan as well.)
 Made from sun-dried grapes, Commandaria is the world’s oldest name-brand wine continuously in production.

 Kourion was an important city-state occupied from the Stone Age through the Early Byzantine period.
 Its extensive remains are located on a high bluff with a stunning view of the Mediterranean.

 - House of the Gladiators contains two mosaic floors depicting gladiators in combat.

-Pafos (aka Paphos, Baf, Gazibaf, Ktima and Kasaba)
+Pafos (aka Paphos, Baf, Gazibaf, Ktima, and Kasaba)

-I toured Kato Pafos Archaeological Park, on the UNESCO list of cultural treasures of the world.
+I toured Kato Pafos Archaeological Park, which is on the UNESCO list of cultural treasures of the world.
 Its sites and monuments date from prehistoric times through the Middle Ages.

-- House of Dionysos, a Roman villa dating to the 2nd century AD with mosaics celebrating Dionysos, the god of wine
+- House of Dionysos, a Roman villa dating to the 2nd century with mosaics celebrating Dionysos, the god of wine

 - House of Theseus, containing mosaics portraying Theseus killing the Minotaur and the birth of Achilles